 How do I set a Formal dinner table ?

-If soup will be served, set the bowl on the plate and a soup spoon to the right of the beverage spoon.
+When serving soup, set the bowl on the plate and a soup spoon to the right of the beverage spoon.
 Salad or bread and butter plates go to the left of the forks.

 1. Make it easy to use